kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 managing the relatively disposable Pod instances.

-A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod, with even the same name i desired, but with a different UID.
+A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod, with even the same name if desired, but with a different UID.

 When something is said to have the same lifetime as a Pod, such as a